 Step 2: In the file manager, the DCIM folder is generally where phone pictures are stored.
 On opening the folder, there are two options on most occasions – camera and screenshots.
 Open them by double clicking them to access your photos and screenshots.
 Photos downloaded from the web can be found in your phone’s download folder and accessed from there.

 Step 3: Once the required photos have been found in the folder, select them, copy them and paste them into a folder on the computer.

-These three simple steps are highly effective and fuss-free ways to transfer your pictures from your Android smartphone to your PC file system for safeguarding or future viewing.
+These three simple steps are highly effective and fuss-free ways to transfer photos from Android to PC file system for safeguarding or future viewing.

 See Also: Free Photoshop Alternatives

 Transfer Photos from Android to PC using an App

 There are a number of wonderful apps available these days that make it quick and easy to transfer photos from Android phone to a PC.
 Google Drive and Google Photos are amazing apps for backing up all your photos and accessing them via PC at any place or time.

 Step 1: Create a Google account, sign in and manually download the Google Drive and Google Photos Apps from the play store.
 A lot of Android phones also have these apps pre-loaded in them.

 Step 2: Open Google Drive.
 This user-friendly app makes it super easy to manually select and upload pictures onto the drive through the internet.
 This is the best way to have a backup of all your important photos and safeguard them from loss.

 Step 3: To transfer photos onto your computer system, open Google Drive or Google Photos, log in using the same user ID you have on your phone and then manually select and download photos to your PC.